loomio/loomio-docs/en/src/guides/board_processes/index.md

 ##  Demo of Loomio for boards

+Rahul walks through a demo of Loomio for a board.

 <div class="iframe-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VSuFvlbAEVA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Originally recorded as part of the online Governance forum hosted by the Office of the Registrar of Indigenous Corporations (ORIC), Australia.
+30 November 2021.

 ## Prepare for a meeting